 This is the only all-steel church in the whole of Southeast Asia.
 Claimed to have been designed by no less than Gustav Eiffel of Eiffel Tower fame, the steel vaults are now needing major repairs and restoration.

-time of the year, palm leaves (for Palm Sunday).
+and "shopping stops" as well.
+The road is littered with countless street vendors selling almost everything from pots and pans to pirated DVDs to flowers, fruits, fish and cooked food and snacks.
+On one side of Quiapo, there are even stalls selling religious icons side by side with candles, flowers and this time of the year, palm leaves (for Palm Sunday).
 I swear I even saw street vendors sellling faucets and pipes!
 Mobile hardware, I must say.
 The smell of flowers and candles mix with the aroma coming from grilled foodstuff just outside the Church.
 Enough to remind me that I didn't have breakfast.
 This is never a problem though, unless one is so picky.
 Street food is everywhere.

 Quiapo Church is the residence of the Black Nazarene